Explore Home Loans

 Stamp duty rates in New South Wales

-NSW’s transfer duty rates and thresholds are re-assessed every year by the NSW Government to ensure they’re moving in line with any changes to Australia’s Consumer Price Index (CPI).
-NSW’s standard transfer stamp duty applies to transfers of properties valued at under $3 million, while premium rates apply for properties of greater value.
+NSW’s transfer duty rates and thresholds are reassessed every year by the NSW Government to ensure they’re moving in line with any changes to Australia’s Consumer Price Index (CPI).
+NSW’s standard transfer stamp duty applies to any transfer of land or properties valued at under $3,636,000, while premium rates apply for properties of greater value.

-If you purchased property or land in a previous year, it’s likely the stamp duty you paid will be different from the current rates as these have changed several times in the past few years.
-Using the NSW stamp duty calculator built into our home loan comparison tool can give you a better idea of what you might pay overall if you purchased your home in a prior year.
+If you purchased property or land in a previous year, it’s likely the amount of stamp duty you paid will be different from the current rates as these have changed several times in the past few years.
+Using the NSW stamp duty calculator built into our home loan comparison tool can give you a better idea of what you might pay overall in duty fees.

-The current standard and premium stamp duty rates in NSW (as of July 2022) are listed in the table below:
+The current standard and premium stamp duty rates in NSW (as of March 2025) are listed in the table below:1

 Property valueTransfer duty rate